rockstor/rockstor-doc/interface/docker-based-rock-ons/plex-media-server.rst

 Check that the entered details are correct before selecting **Submit**.

-Closing the resulting simple *Installation is in progress* dialog and we the installation progress is shown:
+Closing the resulting simple *Installation is in progress* dialog and the installation progress status is shown:

 .. image:: /images/interface/docker-based-rock-ons/plex_installing.png
    :width: 100%